 What can count towards Off-the-Job training?
-The teaching of theory (e.g. lectures, role- playing, simulation exercises, online learning and manufacturer training). mentoring, participatic where the agreed and o aining, shadowing, industry visits and on in competitions, activity has been documented as part eed training plan.
-Learning support and time spent writing assignments.
+The teaching of theory (e.g. lectures, role- playing, simulation exercises, online learning and manufacturer training). participation in competitions, ar ar where the activity has been Learning support and time spent writing assignments.
 What cannot count towards Off-the-Job training?
 Time spent on the initial assessment and on onboarding activities.
-U U nd mathematics c and including level 2.
+English and mathematics training, up to and including level 2.
 Progress reviews or on-programme assessments.
 Training to acquire knowledge, skills and behaviours that are not required by the apprenticeship standard.
-Note: this is on -the-job training. apprentice's norn unless the apprentic es place outside the nal working hours ce has been paid for ours or been given lieu (TOIL).
+Note: this is on -the-job training. apprentice's norm unless the apprentic es place outside the nal working hours ce has been paid for ours or been given lieu (TOIL).